Cybernetics: From the Great Chain to the Sociopticon

 Half a century after Wiener warned of a system governed by feedback and two decades after McLuhan detailed the sensorium’s submission to the circuit, Gilles Deleuze diagnosed the political consequence of this merger: the successor to Foucault’s disciplinary institutions are the societies of control.

-Deleuze’s most critical insight for the politics of the cybernetic age is the transformation of the subject from the Individual to the “Dividual.”
+Deleuze’s most critical insight is the transformation of the subject from the Individual to the Dividual.

 “The old power was defined by the individual—its signature, its number, its place in a mass.
 The new power is defined by the dividual—masses, samples, data, markets, or ‘banks.’
 It is no longer a question of disciplining people, but of controlling access.”